stephanecot/mcp-server-suivi-post/README.md

 This project is an example about how to build a MCP server using Spring AI.

+It's currently build using Spring AI 1.0.0-M7, which is a milestone version.
+The final version will be released in the next weeks.

 ## Prerequisites

 - Java 21
+- Spring Boot 3.4.x
 - Maven 3.x
-- Docker to build it
+- Docker to build it (or another container engine like Podman)

 ## Build